Things to Do in Arches National Park

 Colorado River

-The Colorado River spans seven states and flows through Grand Canyon on its journey from the Continental Divide to Mexico’s Gulf of California.
-This mighty river is a vital water source for 36 million people, and one which AVA is privileged to offer access to from our Moab outpost, conveniently located only 10 minutes from Arches Mountain National Park.
+The Colorado River spans seven states and flows through the Grand Canyon on its journey from the Continental Divide to the Gulf of California.
+This mighty river is a vital water source for 36 million people, and one which AVA is privileged to offer access to from our Moab outpost, conveniently located only 10 minutes from Arches National Park.

 Fisher Towers Rafting